 Kings Monkton School does not offer Welsh as a core subject.
 However, in response to parental requests we do offer French from the age of three.
 Mandarin and Welsh are an option within the primary school and Welsh can be taken as a GCSE option.

 Kings Monkton School is a secular school and, such, does not have a collective act of worship during its assemblies or celebrate religious ceremonies.
 We instil in our pupils a tolerance for all pupils beliefs and our religious education classes at Key Stage 3 teach the pupils to the main differences between religions and to celebrate and accept these differences.
 Religious Education is offered as an option at GCSE and have half an hour of core curriculum time in the Key Stage 2 and 3.

 If you are unhappy with anything within the school then please write to the Principal at the school and inform him of your issue.
-All complaints are dealt with in line with our strict Complaints Policy and a copy of this can be obtained from the Main Office.
+All complaints are dealt with in line with our strict Complaints Policy, a copy of which can be downloaded below or obtained from the Main Office.
 If the complaint is about the Principal or Vice Principal please write to the Proprietor, Mr Andrew McCarthy at the Head Office address: